dssg/triage/README.md

 ## Major Components Used by Triage

 Triage makes use of many core data science components developed at DSaPP.
-These components can be useful in their own right, and are worth checking out if
+These components can be useful in their own right, and are worth checking out if you'd like to be cool like that:

 * [Architect](https://github.com/dssg/architect): Plan, design and build train and test matrices.
 Includes feature and label generation.
 * [Collate](https://github.com/dssg/collate): Aggregation SQL Query Builder.
 This is used by the Architect to build features.